microsoft/IoT-For-Beginners/5-retail/lessons/1-train-stock-detector/README.md

     ![Tagging some tomato paste](../../../images/object-detector-tag-tomato-paste.png)

     > 💁 If you have more than 15 images for each object, you can train after 15 then use the **Suggested tags** feature.
-This will use the trained model to detect the objecs in the untagged image.
+This will use the trained model to detect the objects in the untagged image.
 You can then confirm the detected objects, or reject and re-draw the bounding boxes.
 This can save a *lot* of time.

 1. Follow the [Train the detector section of the Build an object detector quickstart on the Microsoft docs](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/get-started-build-detector?WT.mc_id=academic-17441-jabenn#train-the-detector) to train the object detector on your tagged images.